 It is important to note that the Official Parties are quite active in cases involving a violation of the standstill obligation and regularly request the imposition of fines by the Cartel Court in case of a (possible) infringement for implementing a transaction prior to receiving Austrian merger clearance.
-The following table lists the fine decisions of the Cartel Court so far rendered in 2017/2018 for violations of the standstill obligation.
+Also, a violation of commitments imposed by the Cartel Court as a condition for merger clearance or proposed by the notifying party or parties to the Official Parties constitutes a violation of the standstill obligation and may be subject to fines imposed by the Cartel Court.
+The following table lists the fine decisions of the Cartel Court so far rendered in 2018/2019 for violations of the standstill obligation.
+The cartel Court so far rendered in 2018/2019 for violations of the standstill obligation.